8 Tips to Save Money Renting in NYC

 If you wait too long, there may be no more van rentals and you may have to pack your entire life into the trunk of a cab and take numerous trips (this almost happened to us).

-Instead, book movers or your moving van at least 3-4 weeks in advance during the Summer, or least 1-2 weeks in advance during the Winter.
+Instead, book movers or your moving van at least 3-4 weeks in advance during summer, or least 1-2 weeks in advance during winter.

 First, find your ideal move-in date, and get a reservation for that date.